top of page

 Some long drives.

 Saudi Arabia is new to tourism and the largest Arab country in the Middle East.
 From Riyadh, Saudi’s modern capital city, we fly to the southwest to enjoy the 900 year old town of Rijal Alma and the scenic caves and mountain villages of Al Baha.
-Enroute to Jeddah, enjoy snorkeling in the Red Sea.
+In Jeddah, enjoy our snorkeling in the Red Sea.
 Taking a bullet train to Medina, with its many religious sites.
 Al Ula is Saudi Arabia’s first UNESCO Site!
-Explore the Old Town, Elephant rock, and some of the hundreds of rock-carved tombs at Hegra, the second Nabataean city after Petra in Jordan.
-We continue in 4x4’s to the stunning landscape of Wadi Al Disah.
-We continue to Tabuk enjoying Saudi’s Grand Canyon, Moses Mountain, Petroglyphs and Bajdah Wildlife Reserve, home to Arabian Oryx,ostriches, gazelles and a variety of other wildlife.
-Visit a 2000 year old well in Tayma; Explore the fort and palaces in Ha’il; And from Ushaqer, one of Saudi’s most beautiful heritage villages, we visit the world’s largest camel market.
+Explore the Old Town, Elephant Rock, and some of the hundreds of rock-carved tombs at Hegra, the second Nabataean city after Petra in Jordan.
+We continue to Wadi Al Disah in 4x4’s to explore it's stunning landscape.
+We continue to Tabuk enjoying Saudi’s Grand Canyon, Moses Mountain, Tomb of Jethro and Bajdah Wildlife Reserve, home to Arabian Oryx, ostriches, gazelles and a variety of other wildlife.
+Visit a 2000 year old well in Tayma; Explore the UNESCO site of Jubbah with thousands of petroglyphs, some as old as 10,000 years!
+Visit the hilltop fort in Ha’il; Meander through the world's largest camel market in Qassim.
+Stroll through the lanes of old Ushaiqer, one of Saudi’s most beautiful heritage villages.
 Visit the dramatic cliffs known as “the Edge of the World” with its uninterrupted view of the horizon in all directions.
 Our tour ends back in Riyadh for our farewell dinner.
 The intrigue and mystique of the Arabian Gulf awaits you!

 Detailed Itinerary